Lexington Winter Invitational

 Jacon Mayer Paradigm

 Important: I'm completely deaf in my left ear.
 This makes it hard to hear you, and it also makes it extra hard to distinguish background noises from voices.
 The clearer and louder team will often have a significant advantage debating in front of me.
+Speed: I don't mind speed, but I find it pretty rare that high schoolers are both clear and fast.
+Which would you prefer, saying 1000 things I can't understand, or saying 100 I can?

 Novices: if you don't roadmap, I will flow straight down and then do my best / flip a coin at the end.
-Likewise, it is extremely important that you label your arguments.
-I find that novices often don't know if they're in the midst of a uniqueness debate, a link debate, etc. etc.

 C-X: I don't flow it, but I will pay close attention for speaker-points purposes.
 Likewise, I think it can be binding if you articulate why it should be.